glamourAni/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Each file uses commands for Shell I/O
+#Each file uses commands for Shell I/O
+0-hello_world - prints “Hello, World”, followed by a new line to the standard output.
+1-confused_smiley - displays a confused smiley.